-- Clause 14 Provides that the Commission may apply to a Judge for the issue of search warrants in respect of things connected with the Commission's investigations. - Clause 15

-The Commission may in certain circumstances, apply to a Federal Court Judge for an order directed to a person summoned as a witness by the Commission to show cause why he should not be ordered to deliver up his passport to the Commission for a period of up to one month (which period may be extended by the Court to not more than three months).
-A person served with an order to show cause commits an offence if he leaves Australia before the matter is dealt with by the Court or before he has complied with its order and has had his passport returned to him. - Clause 16 Hearings of the Commission may be in public or in private, but in exercising this discretion, the Commission is to have regard to the need to protect the rights, reputation or safety of persons.
-Offences of unauthorized presence at private hearings and publication of evidence or other information contrary to a direction of the Commission are created. - Clause 17 Powers to summon witnesses and take evidence are dealt with. - Clause 18 Creates offences of failure by witnesses, without reasonable excuse, to attend, to be sworn, to answer questions or produce documents or things.
-Except where an immunity from prosecution has been given, self-incrimination is a reasonable excuse for not answering questions before the Commission.
-Legal professional privilege is also recognized.
+- Clause 13 Allows the Commission either to furnish evidence as to offences to the appropriate Police authorities on an interim basis or to furnish it to the Attorney-General or appropriate State Ministers on conclusion of the investigation. - Clause 14 Provides that the Commission may apply to a Judge for the issue of search warrants in respect of things connected with the Commission's investigations. - Clause 15 Provides for the issue by a Judge of search warrants upon application by telephone in urgent cases. - Clause 16 The Commission may in certain circumstances, apply to a Federal Court Judge for an order directed to a person summoned as a witness by the Commission to show cause why he should not be ordered to deliver up his passport to the Commission for a period of up to one month (which period may be extended by the Court to not more than three months).
+A person served with an order to show cause commits an offence if he leaves Australia before the matter is dealt with by the Court or before he has complied with its order and has had his passport returned to him. - Clause 17 Hearings of the Commission may be in public or in private, but in exercising this discretion, the Commission is to have regard to certain matters including the need to protect the rights, reputation or safety of persons.
+Offences of unauthorized presence at private hearings and publication of evidence or other information contrary to a direction of the Commission are created. - Clause 18 Provides for the reimbursement to witnesses of attendance expenses. - Clause 19 Powers to summon witnesses and take evidence are dealt with. - Creates offences of failure by witnesses, without reasonable excuse, to attend, to be sworn, to answer questions or produce documents or things.
+Except where an immunity from prosecution has been given, self-incrimination is a reasonable excuse for not answering questions or failing to produce documents or things as required before the Commission.